Admission to the Graduate Program

 - Completion and submission of the Graduate Record Examination (GRE) General Test.

-- Students who indicate that their first or native language is not English are required to achieve a minimum TOEFL score of 85 for general admission and 90 for admission to the doctoral program and to be eligible for consideration for Teaching Assistant (TA) support.
+- Students who indicate that their first or native language is not English are required to achieve a minimum TOEFL score of 80 for M.S. admission and 90 for admission to the doctoral program and to be eligible for consideration for Teaching Assistant (TA) support.
 All Ph.D. applicants with a TA stipend whose native language is not English must demonstrate a sufficient level of English-speaking proficiency (TOEFL Speaking score) and may be required to take ESL courses based on these measures.

 Applications must be submitted prior to the application deadline: